jddaggett/gumnet-implementation/gumnet_pytorch/README.md

 ### Trained model

-The [model](https://cmu.box.com/s/ymjit1ta5svqb8hyegwf5rqk2m46ouz7) is trained on the simulated dataset at SNR 100 from the paper.
+The model is trained by running train_demo.py

 ### Training code